How to Print Array and Vector data to console in Rust?

 = note: this error originates in the macro `$crate::format_args_nl` (in Nightly builds, run with -Z macro-backtrace for more info)

-{:?} or {vector or array:?} is used to print the data to the console whose data type implements Debug trait.
+You can use {:?} or {vector or array:?} to print data to the console whose data type implements the Debug trait.

 fn main() {